UCLA hits 4 HRs, rolls past Oklahoma 16-3 in Game 1

+OKLAHOMA CITY (AP) — After rolling past Oklahoma in record fashion, the Bruins now have to forget about it.

-OKLAHOMA CITY (AP) — Rachel Garcia hit a two-run homer and gave up one run in five innings, and UCLA routed Oklahoma 16-3 on Monday to take a 1-0 lead in the best-of-three championship series.
+Rachel Garcia hit a two-run homer and gave up one run in five innings, and UCLA routed Oklahoma 16-3 on Monday night to take a 1-0 lead in the best-of-three championship series.
+The Bruins matched the Women’s College World Series single-game record for runs scored and earned the largest margin of victory ever for a championship series game since the three-game format started in 2005.

-Garcia, who threw 179 pitches on Sunday to earn the win against Washington, threw just 61 on Monday.
-And a day after hitting a dramatic walk-off homer, she cranked one of UCLA’s four home runs against Oklahoma.

-Kinsley Washington went 4 for 4 and scored three times for UCLA, which matched the World Series single-game record for runs scored.

 Game 2 will be played Tuesday.
 UCLA (55-6) can claim its 13th national title and first since 2010.

+A day after hitting a dramatic walk-off homer, Garcia cranked one of UCLA’s four home runs against Oklahoma.
+The Bruins cranked out 16 hits against the Sooners, who entered the night leading the nation in earned run average.

+“First, I have to give absolute credit to UCLA,” Oklahoma coach Patty Gasso said.
+“They cleaned our clocks.
+There’s no tiptoeing around it.
+That’s the bottom line.
+There’s nothing in our game that worked tonight.
+It’s very atypical of this team.”

 Oklahoma (57-5) can still win its third title in four years with victories on Tuesday and Wednesday.
+Gasso expects that her team will learn from what happened on Monday.

+“This game absolutely does not define us or our season,” she said.
+“This team is very resilient and that’s what we were trying to get out of the worst game we’ve played all season, on the biggest stage.
+Unfortunately, it happened that way.
+But it does not define who we are.”

-UCLA’s Aaliyah Jordan’s hit a solo homer in the top of the first inning opened the scoring.
-Oklahoma’s Shay Knighten answered with a homer in the second.
+UCLA’s Aaliyah Jordan hit a solo homer in the top of the first inning to open the scoring.
+Oklahoma’s Shay Knighten answered with a solo shot in the second.

+Oklahoma committed three errors in the third inning to help the Bruins score twice.

 With UCLA up 3-1 in the third, Oklahoma got two on with two outs when Jocelyn Alo drove one deep to right field that was caught near the warning track for the third out.